BumbleBeeElegy/literary-quotes-api/docs/guides/set-up-testing-environment.md

 - Your preferred terminal application.
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for the command line or a Git client like [GitHub Desktop](https://desktop.github.com/).

-## Step 1: Set up a local copy of the GitHub repository
+## Step 1: Create a local copy of the GitHub repository

 Create your own fork of the Literary Quotes API repository, then make a local clone of the repository on the computer you'll use to test the API.

-1. Open GitHub's documentation on how to [fork a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+1. From your browser, go to GitHub's documentation on how to [fork a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 2. At the top of the article, select your platform: Mac, Windows or Linux.
 Then choose your preferred method: GitHub CLI, GitHub Desktop, or a web browser.
 3. Follow the steps to fork the repository and create a local clone.
 Use the [Literary Quotes API](https://github.com/BumbleBeeElegy/literary-quotes-api/) repository in place of any references to the Spoon-Knife repository.

 You can optionally follow the next steps to configure Git to sync your fork (`Your-GitHub-Account/literary-quotes-api`) with the upstream repository (`BumbleBeeElegy/literary-quotes-api`).
-This allows you to propose changes to the upstream repository or to bring in any changes that were made upstream after you forked the repository.
+This allows you to propose changes to the upstream repository or to bring in changes that were made upstream after you forked the repository.

 ## Step 2: Install the tools and dependencies